EyeDaleHim/Crow-Engine/assets/readme.md

  ├── fonts: A subdirectory of font files that can display text on screen.
  ├──    ├── bitmap: `.png` and `.fnt` files.
 Typically made with BMFont.
  ├──    ├── vector: `.ttf` and `.otf` files.
  ├── sounds: `.ogg` files that provide audio such as music or sound effects for the game.
+They are also provided with a `.json` file of the same name for metadata about the song, like BPM or time changes.
 Subdirectory for organizing is optional.
+Providing a metadata file is optional too.
  ├── stages: `.json` files containing information for how stages are rendered in the game.
  ├── textures: `.png` and `.xml` files that are used for rendering images and animations.
 Subdirectory for organizing is optional.
 For atlases, contexts are recommended to load them together.